 One of the first things that women tend to notice in the lead up to menopause is that their menstrual cycle changes.
-Your cycles might get closer together, or farther apart.
-They may also be much heavier, or much lighter, than you usually experience.
+Your cycles might get closer together or further apart.
+They may also be much heavier or much lighter than you usually experience.

 2. Menstrual Flooding

 Menstrual flooding is the name for a situation when you experience rapid onset menses, a worrying time for women unfamiliar with the condition.
-It is also the name given to the situation when your menses appear to be over, but then continues heavily for several more days.
+It is also the name given to the situation when your menses appear to be over but then continue heavily for several more days.
 In both cases, it is experienced by perimenopausal women.

 3. Headaches or Migraines

 Headaches and even migraines are a symptom that many women experience during the perimenopause time.
 These headaches are often felt just before, just after, or in the middle of their period and can hinder everyday activities.

 A surprising symptom, but still one that many women encounter.
 Women in perimenopause may find themselves feeling less coordinated and graceful, or even more awkward and can find themselves either tripping over more or dropping things more often.

 Both lethargy, a persistent feeling of sluggishness, and fatigue, which is often crushing and can grip women very suddenly, can be experienced during perimenopause.

 6. Insomnia or Sleep Disturbances